 top of page

-Cuboid Syndrome is a widespread source of pain on the foot's outer side.
-Regrettably, many medical professionals are not well-acquainted with this condition.
-It is also known by various names, such as subluxated cuboid, dropped cuboid, cuboid fault syndrome, and lateral plantar neuritis.
-(2)
+Cuboid Syndrome is a common yet often overlooked cause of pain on the outer side of the foot.
+Despite its prevalence, many healthcare professionals are unfamiliar with the condition, also known as subluxated cuboid, dropped cuboid, cuboid fault syndrome, or lateral plantar neuritis.

 Article Index